AbrrenC/Deviance-based-Logistic-Tree-DbLT/Application_Results/README.md

-The above two files contain the outputs of our application study on OASIS-3 dementia dataset.
+The above 4 files contain 2 analysis outputs table and 2 tree outputs.